grpc/grpc.io/README.md

 - **[Hugo, extended edition][hugo-install]**; match the version specified in [netlify.toml](netlify.toml)
 - **Node**, the latest [LTS release][].
-Like Netlify, we use **[nvm][]**, the Node Version, to install and manage Node versions:
+Like Netlify, we use **[nvm][]**, the Node Version Manager, to install and manage Node versions:
   ```console
   $ nvm install --lts
   $ nvm use --lts